Sh3lll/SupermarketStoreRestAPI/README.md

 	- Has a method to find Items created today.

 	Supermarket Repository
-	- has method to find Items released to supermarket today.
+	- Has a method to find Items released to supermarket today.

 Api